patois/xray/README.md

 be customized according to personal requirements.

 ## Popup Menus/Keyboard shortcuts:
-- "Toggle xray" (Shortcut: 'R'":       Switch xray on/off
+- F3:       Toggle xray
-- 'Shift-R': Reload configuration (edit the configuration file on-the-fly and add new regular expressions or change the default background color)
+- Ctrl-R:   Reload configuration (edit the configuration file on-the-fly and add new regular expressions or change the default background color)